 They are great for people who need a bike for commuting and leisure, but not for people who are road cycling with the intent to race.

 The geometry of hybrid and fitness bikes is typically more upright than gravel bikes and endurance bikes.
-So, if you have a bad back and absolutely can’t handle the slightest hunched position, they can be the right option for you.
+So, if you have a bad back and hunched position is not for you, they can be the right option for you.